Add To Favorites

 Words count!
 Discover the power of words in poetry such as Maya Angelou’s Life Doesn’t Frighten Me.
 Then create a changeable wheel of communication.

-Have you ever found yourself in an argument when you thought "What did I say?"?
+Words go a long way to resolve conflict peacefully.
+Conduct a class discussion about conflict resolution.
+Ask students if they have ever found themselves in an argument when they thought "What did I say?"?
 Word choices can either soothe or enflame communication.
-How do you feel when someone says "You …"?
+How do they feel when someone says "You …"?
 Attacked and wanting to attack back, right?
 What if they had said "I feel … when …"?
-Wouldn’t it help you to understand what was going on and not feel defensive?
-Words go a long way to resolve conflict peacefully.
+Wouldn’t it help to understand what was going on and not feel defensive?

 Draw speech bubbles.
 On a recycled file folder, sketch two people speaking to one another.
 Draw a speech bubble that comes out of both of their mouths and merges into one near the top of the page.
 Mark an area where each person’s mouth is, near the center of the page.
 Use Crayola Scissors to cut out the mouths and the area where the bubbles intersect.

-Use Crayola Twistables Colored Pencils and Multicultural Markers to permanently color your word wheel and people.
+Use Crayola Twistables Colored Pencils and Multicultural Markers to permanently color the word wheel and people.

-Share your words.
+Students share their words.
 Twist the circle to show people’s reactions when different words are said to each other.
-Team up with a classmate.
-Show each other your "divider" words and think of several similar "uniter" words.
+Have students team up with a classmate.
+Show each other the "divider" words and think of several similar "uniter" words.

 Add To Favorites